XKNX/xknx/docs/xknx.md

 * `config` defines a path to the local [XKNX.yaml](/configuration).
 * `loop` points to the asyncio.loop object.
 Of not specified it uses `asyncio.get_event_loop()`.
-* `own_address` may be used to specify the individual KNX address of the XKNX daemon.
+* `own_address` may be used to specify the individual (physical) KNX address of the XKNX daemon.
 If not speficied it uses `15.15.250`.
 * `address_format` may be used to specify the type of group addresses to use.
 Possible values are:
 ** FREE: integer or hex representation
 ** SHORT: representation like '1/34' without middle groups